 A Rich History

 Grace College and Grace Theological Seminary both have a rich history as partners in higher education.
 Since its founding, Grace Theological Seminary has become a prominent center for master’s and doctoral study in evangelical ministry and theology for students from around the world.
-Likewise, Grace College, a Christian college of liberal and applied arts and sciences, has grown to its current position of academic prominence, offering more than 90 fields of study in the arts and sciences, behavioral sciences, business, education and ministry studies.
+Likewise, Grace College, a Christian college of liberal and applied arts and sciences, has grown to its current position of academic prominence, offering more than 90 majors and minors in the arts and sciences, behavioral sciences, business, education and ministry studies.